LTO Tabaco City Office Location and Contact Information

 • Process Application for New Driver’s License (DL) via the Automated Driver’s License Examination System (ADLES) Facility

-How to Contact LTO Region 4A
+How to Contact LTO Tabaco City

 Contact Information